amcginlay/eks-demos/doc/18-helm/README.md

 helm -n demos rollback echo-frontend-blue
 ```

-If, at any point, we want Helm to reveal the path we took to get where we are, here are a few more commands to look at.
+If, at any point, you want Helm to reveal the path taken to get to where you are, here are a few more commands to look at.
 ```bash
 helm list --all-namespaces      # Helm operations are namespaced by default helm -n demos status echo-frontend-blue